krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 •	If you want to save the settings of the display brightness: downgrade to clover 3899, in the never versions the nvram restore is broken.
 •	4K Touchscreen only: Multitouch can be achieved with the driver from touch-base.com, but it's not open source - costs > 100 $
 ## Tutorial Updates
 •	31.
-December 2016: USB-C Hotplug Fix and USB InjectAll Removed.
+December 2016: USB-C Hotplug Fix and USB InjectAll Removed
 •	28.
 December 2016: NVMe SSDT Spoof precreated, FakeID already preset in installation config.plist.
 VoodooHDA added as alternative to SSDT-ALC298 patch as well as color coding in tutorial
 •	22.
 December 2016: FakeSMBios added
 ## Appendix 1: Accessories